escobard/aws-cloud-apps/README.md

 ### Enterprise-grade blueprint for CI/CD with CircleCI

-Unit tests for the UI, API and Database are run on every pull request to Github, using CircleCI.
+Unit tests for the Client, API and Database are run on every pull request to Github, using CircleCI.
 Once the unit tests have passed, integration tests are run, validating API and Database updates.
-After integration tests pass, e2e tests are run, validating that the UI, API and Database work as expected with the new updates.
+After integration tests pass, e2e tests are run, validating that the Client, API and Database work as expected with the new updates.
 Once all tests have passed, the pull request can be merged to the `main` branch, which kicks off deployments.

 Deployments begin by simultaneously running the jobs to build & deploy application Docker images and Database migrations.
 Once Docker images have been deployed to ECR, CircleCI updates ECS with the new Docker images, performing [rolling deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/rolling-deployments.html) for the new application versions.